 We had a wind and/or hail storm come through, but everything looks ok from the ground.
 Should I be concerned?

+“Hail” and “Wind” ARE four letter words.
 Often, the damage can’t be seen from the ground and a trained professional can identify possible problem areas.
-The good news is that we can help to repair the damages on your property (Roof, gutters, screens, etc.) often through your insurance company.
+Our free inspections are designed to give you peace of mind and to help you make an educated decision if it’s appropriate to file an insurance claim for those repairs.
+There ARE limited windows of time to report damage from storms to your insurance company.
 We utilize the same software as your adjuster and are very familiar with this process to keep it as simple as possible for you.
-We do ask that you have us present when your insurance adjustor comes to make sure everything is properly documented.
+We do ask that you have us present when your insurance adjuster comes to make sure everything is properly documented.